peterkinget/MOSbiusV2Tools/README.md

 The repository contains various example JSON files in the `mosbiusv2tools_examples` directory:

 - **Circuit Configurations:**

+  - `template_circuit_RBUS_SBUS.json` - an empty template for a circuit using RBUSes and SBUSes.
+  - `all_INV_RBUS_SBUS_v4.json` - all DCC blocks are used to create a chain of inverters; the OTAs are placed at the end of the chain as comparators; OTA_P is non-inverting, OTA_N is inverting; the CC_N block is used for OTA biasing; the CC_P block is configured as a source follower; the circuit uses all RBUSes and all SBUSes and a few external NODES.
+  - `sw_cap_OTA_N_DINV1_L_NODE_RBUS_SBUS.json` - Switched capacitor amplifier using a two-stage OTA and on-chip switches and external capacitors; it uses RBUSes, switched SBUSes, internal pins, and external connections via NODES to realize and observe the circuit.
   - `INV_string_12_NODE.json` - First example using NODE connections, i.e. **no** on-chip BUSes are used, all connections are made externally.
 When you connect the input to the output of an odd stage you get a ring oscillator.
   - `INV_string_11_CC_RBUS_SBUS.json` - Inverter string using on-chip RBUS and static SBUS connections, which you can use to make a ring oscillator by making an external connection.
   - `INV_string_clocked_RBUS_SBUS.json` - Circuit with a series of four inverters but connected to each other switched clocks; it uses RBUS and switched SBUS connections
-  - `sw_cap_OTA_N_DINV1_L_NODE_RBUS_SBUS.json` - Switched capacitor amplifier using a two-stage OTA and on-chip switches and external capacitors; it uses RBUSes, switched SBUSes, internal pins, and external connections via NODES to realize and observe the circuit.

 - **Device Sizing:**
-  - `empty_device_name_sizes.json` - Template for new size configurations
+  - `template_device_sizes.json` - Template for new size configurations
+  - `default_sizes.json` - Are the sizes the chip has baked in as defaults for EN = 0
   - `all_transistors_4x_sizes.json` - Example device sizing file
   - `INV_string_12_growing_sizes.json` - Example with progressively increasing transistor sizes
   - `OTA_N_DINV1_L_sizes.json` - Sizes that can be used for the switched capacitor example

 ## File Structure

 The project includes several important directories.
 Assuming you are using the `venv` with the name `venv-mosbiusv2tools` installed in your home directory `~`, the files are in the following folders; you can find the files in the GitHub repo easily as well.